holochain/holochain-proto/README.md

     hc init '"Fred Flinstone" <fred@flintsone.com>'

-You can use a pre-existing holochain configuration by replacing SOURCE with  path for loading existing DNA for a group's holochain.:
+You can use a pre-existing holochain configuration by replacing SOURCE with path for loading existing DNA.
+You can use a live chain from your .holochain directory, or one of the templates in the examples directory:

-    hc gen from <SOURCE>
+    hc gen from <SOURCE_PATH> <NAME>

 If you are a developer and want to build your own group configuration, data schemas, and validation rules for a holochain you can set up the initial scaffolding and files with: